Riding the Wave: Polymers in Time-dependent Nonequilibrium Baths: Introduction

 There have been multiple analytical studies exploring directed motion as an emergent phenomenon in model systems of active particles.
 In spatially varying activity fields, systems such as chiral and achiral active particle connected to a passive load\cite{valecha_active_2025,vuijk_chemotaxis_2021}, two active particles connected in a dumbbell configuration with fixed orientations\cite{vuijk_active_2022}, and a chiral active dimer\cite{muzzeddu_active_2022} can show accumulation in regions of high activity.
 These studies have also been extended to include polymeric systems made with active particles that show preferential accumulation depending on the polymer length\cite{muzzeddu_migration_2024, ravichandir_transport_2025}.
+Polymeric systems are also known to show interesting behavior when immeresed in fluid evironments close to criticality\cite{muzzeddu_structure_2025}.
 However, treatment of such systems in the more general scenario of temporally and spatially varying activity fields has been limited to single active particles\cite{geiseler_chemotaxis_2016,geiseler_self-polarizing_2017, merlitz_linear_2018} or an active-passive dimer\cite{muzzeddu_taxis_2023}.

 Motivated to fill this gap, we consider active Rouse polymers in contact with a nonequilibrium bath, which appears as a spatially and temporally varying activity wave field experienced by the individual monomers.
 We show analytically that these polymers show directed transport in response to the activity waves, characterized by a systematic drift.
 Specifically, long polymer chains display a drift along the wave propagation localizing at the wave crests, whereas short chains drift against the wave.
 Furthermore, the polymer architecture also affects the response to a traveling wave, with the star topology outperforming other architectures with same number of monomers.